Birding in The Gambia with SparrowBirding

 As The Gambia is so small the concentration of birds is very high, both in numbers and species.
 So birdwatching in The Gambia is very interesting.
 More than 550 different species have been observed (in Senegal even more).
 Situated just below the desert, The Gambia attracts a plethora of European birds seeking refuge during the winter.

 Birding with Famara Njie alias Jack Sparrow from SparrowBirding is exiting.
 Depending on the season, you might spot about 150 to 250 different birds within a 2-weeks trip.
 As The Gambia is bordered by Senegal, you can easily make a trip over there.
-Furthermore not only birds are covered, but also other flora and fauna you will encounter during a tour, e.g to Fathala Wildlife Reserve.
+Furthermore not only birds are covered, but also other flora and fauna you will encounter during a tour.

 How birding in The Gambia?